Early Career Professionals - University Graduates

 - You have a Bachelor’s or a Master’s degree with no more than 2 years of post-graduation professional experience.

 (Note that you are expected to have obtained your qualification by the time you take up your appointment at CERN.)

 - You have never had a CERN fellow or graduate contract before.

 - Applicants without University degrees are not eligible.

 - You should have a working knowledge of English or French.

-- Depending on your individual circumstances: installation grant, family, child and infant allowances; payment of travel expenses at the beginning and end of appointment;
+- Depending on your individual circumstances: installation grant; family, child and infant allowances; payment of travel expenses at the beginning and end of contract.

 - 30 days of paid leave per year.